Bradbury, New South Wales: Sport and recreation

 Bradbury features a swimming complex called Bradbury Pools - which includes one large outdoor Olympic sized swimming pool, a children's wading pool, and two indoor pools (one heated, and one regular).
 Also in the suburb are several ovals, which support the local Rugby League team- Campbelltown Collegians and cricket team- Bradbury for both matches and training.

 Transport

-Busabout runs a bus service through the area, chiefly with the route numbers 885 and 886.
+Transit Systems runs a bus service through the area, chiefly with the route numbers 885 and 886.